 However, a receding hairline can also be the sign of the onset of balding, so if you’re concerned that your hair loss is not stabilising, a visit to a hair loss specialist at Belgravia for a free consultation can establish whether genetic hair loss is the cause.

 Assuming that hair loss of this kind has started, and the onset can begin as early as your teens, a hair loss treatment plan can halt the rate of shedding and also potentially regrow the side of your hairline that has noticeably receded.
-High strength minoxidil has proven very effective at regrowing a receding hairline for Belgravia clients.
+High strength minoxidil has proven effective for many men hoping to regrow a receding hairline.

 Minoxidil is one of two medications that have been licensed by the MHRA and approved by the FDA as proven hair loss treatments.
-Minoxidil is a topical solution that is applied to thinning areas of the scalp twice a day and appears to stimulate growth even when follicles are damaged.
+High strength minoxidil is a topical solution that is applied to thinning areas of the scalp each day and appears to stimulate hair growth even when follicles are damaged, as long as they are still capable of producing hair.

-The second proven medication, Propecia, is highly complementary to minoxidil, as it works to prevent the damage caused by genetic balding to the scalp follicles, allowing minoxidil to work effectively.
-Propecia works by blocking DHT, the androgen hormone that causes follicular shrinkage around the top of the scalp allowing only thin, weak hairs to grow.
+The second proven medication, finasteride 1mg, has been found by Belgravia hair specialists to often be highly complementary to minoxidil, as it works by blocking DHT, the androgen hormone that causes follicular shrinkage around the top of the scalp allowing only thin, weak hairs to grow.

-So, timely use of treatment can help to even out your hairline and prevent further hair loss.
-A hair loss treatment programme is also designed to ensure that hair and scalp are kept healthy and hair growth is achieved as promptly as possible, which is where a range of hair growth boosters specially selected by your hair loss specialist can come in useful.
+So, timely use of treatment may help to even out your hairline and prevent further shedding.
+A hair loss treatment programme is also designed to ensure that hair and scalp are kept healthy, which is where a range of hair growth supporting products specially selected by your dedicated hair specialist can come in useful.